ELE795-A2017-07/ele795-A2017-07/README.md

 Here is the Raspberry Pi Gateway to receive/send data:
 ![raspgithub](https://user-images.githubusercontent.com/16928726/29094369-166655cc-7c5b-11e7-8d36-807ad8b1e19a.png)

-Here is a picture of successfull tranmission from Arduino node to Raspberry Pi (seen on rasp console):
+Here is a picture of a successful transmission from the Arduino node to the Raspberry Pi (seen on rasp console):
 ![successfull_com](https://user-images.githubusercontent.com/16928726/29095162-f175a90e-7c5d-11e7-9ff5-2bbf4e1dd3f9.png)

 Here is the landing page of the website: